SalocinDotTEN/Flutter-Hackathon-2020-FindRecyler-2.1/README.md

 * While cleaning up my room, I realised there were a lot of recyclable materials.
 Questions I asked to myself, why should I recycle if I can simply throw it away ?
+* Also tried looking for a centralized recycling facility locator but could not find a suitable one.
+Therefore this idea was born.
-* My procrastination was on its way, when suddenly it struck me, why should I not recycle if **I get a reward in doing so.**
+* My procrastination was on its way, when suddenly it struck me, why should I not recycle if **I get a reward in doing so.** and so points are awarded if new recycling facilities are added or items are discarded.

 **What FindRecycler does?**
  * Providing a proximity search for recycling facilities that are suitable for the appropriate discarded item (say paper, clothes, bags etc).